All Episodes

 Can you tell us that?

-I'm not prepared to say that there's proof you could take to a jury, but I can't say that there is enough that we ought to be investigating.
+I'm not prepared to say that there's proof you could take to a jury, but I can say that there is enough that we ought to be investigating.

-At the time you separated from service in January of 2017, had you seen any evidence that uh Donald Trump or any member of his campaign colluded, conspired, or coordinated with the Russians or anyone else in Phil trade or impact our uh voter infrastructure.
+At the time you separated from service in January of 2017, had you seen any evidence that Donald Trump or any member of his campaign colluded, conspired, or coordinated with the Russians or anyone else to infiltrate or impact our voter infrastructure?

-Um not beyond uh what has been out there open source and not beyond anything that I'm sure this committee has already seen and heard before directly from the intelligence community.
+Not beyond what has been out there open source and not beyond anything that I'm sure this committee has already seen and heard before directly from the intelligence community.

 So for an entire year plus, the media has been wrong.

-So here we have now an entire other narrative that they have ignored, and now we've got a lot of evidence to back up everything that we've been suggesting to you now for a while is true.
+And now we've got a lot of evidence to back up everything that we've been suggesting to you now for a while is true.

-And then it culminated on Friday with what we discovered is you know, the main concerns about the legitimacy and the legality of the DOJ and the FBI and their interactions with the foreign intelligence surveillance court and what information did they use and were they honest with the court in obtaining a FISA warrant to spy on an opposition candidate in a presidential election year.
+And then it culminated on Friday with what we discovered is, you know, the main concerns about the legitimacy and the legality of the DOJ and the FBI and their interactions with the Foreign Intelligence Surveillance Court and what information did they use and were they honest with the court in obtaining a FISA warrant to spy on an opposition candidate in a presidential election year.

-And then it raises the whole issue of the dossier that was compiled by Christopher Steele and Christopher Steele, let's see, Fusion GPS, all right, they're hired by Hillary Clinton and the DNC, they're both funneling money over there.
+And Christopher Steele, let's see, Fusion GPS, all right, they're hired by Hillary Clinton and the DNC.

-Now, yesterday we've got the Senate report out of Grassley's committee, and what is one of the things we learned that Steele gathered much of his information from Russian government sources inside of Russia.
+That Steele gathered much of his information from Russian government sources inside of Russia.

 Oh, wait a minute.